philgyford/pepysdiary/README.md

 6. Push code to Heroku: `git push heroku master`.

+7. Set the Heroku dyno to be Hobby Basic, if necessary.

-7. Upload a postgres backup file somewhere with an accessible URL.
+8. Upload a postgres backup file somewhere with an accessible URL.

-8. Import postgres data using `heroku pg:backups:restore 'http://your-url-here'`.
+9. Import postgres data using `heroku pg:backups:restore 'http://your-url-here'`.

-9. Delete the postgres backup file you uploaded somewhere.
+10. Delete the postgres backup file you uploaded somewhere.

-10. Log in to Django admin and change the Site domain name (if necessary).
+11. Log in to Django admin and change the Site domain name (if necessary).

 ## Environment variables